 Address the causes and effects of climate change by promoting development that minimises natural resource and energy use; reduces waste and encourages recycling; reduces pollution; brings about opportunities for sustainable transport use; responds to increasing flood risk; and, incorporates sustainable construction practices.
 Promote appropriate distribution of development and the role of green infrastructure in mitigating aspects of flood risk.
 Recognise the increased stress on habitats and species that climate change causes.

 SO3 Economy

-Support environmentally responsive local economic growth by promoting conditions that sustain an increase in the number of better paid jobs; removing barriers to investment and access to jobs; and, raising skills.
+Support environmentally responsive local economic growth by promoting conditions that sustain an increase in the number of better paid jobs; and, raising skills.
 Promote rural regeneration and diversification, including a strengthened tourism offer.

 SO4 Housing